ruthkr/GREAT/README.md

 <img src="man/figures/GREAT_workflow.png" width="85%" />

-More details on how to use this package are available on functions documentations and vignettes:
+More details on how to use this package are available on function documentations and vignettes:

 1. [Input